Phonon-blocked junction calorimeter: Introduction

 \section{Introduction}

 Over the past two decades, cryogenic microcalorimeters have emerged as critical tools in fields as diverse as particle physics, astrophysics, material science, and life sciences\cite{enss2005,fabjan2020a}.
-These detectors rely on ultra-sensitive thermometers, operating at low temperatures, to capture temperature changes caused by the energy transfer of particles in an absorber.
-The performance of these devices is typically measured by their energy resolution, $\Delta E$, which quantifies how precisely they can measure the energy of individual particles.
-For non-dispersive sensors, the energy resolution is inherently limited by thermodynamic fluctuation noise (TFN), caused by random phonon exchanges between the absorber and the heat sink.
-In a system where the absorber has a thermal capacity $C_\tth$ and operates at a bath temperature $T_B$ provided by the external refrigeration, the full-width half-maximum (FWHM) energy resolution is given by $\Delta E_\mathrm{intrinsic}=2.35\sqrt{k_BT_B^2C_\tth}$ \cite{landau1980,chui1992,enss2005}.
-The practical energy resolution of most cryogenic microcalorimeters is often expressed as $\Delta E=\xi \Delta E_\mathrm{intrinsic}$, where the normalized resolution $\xi$ reflects the detector’s sensitivity and noise characteristics\cite{enss2005}.
+These detectors rely on ultra-sensitive thermometers, operating at low temperatures, to capture temperature changes caused by the energy absorption of quanta of light or particles in an absorber.
+The performance of these devices is typically measured by i) their energy resolution, $\Delta E$, which quantifies how precisely they can measure the energy of individual quanta, and ii) speed, limited by the time it takes for heat to dissipate from the absorber.
+For these calorimetric sensors, the energy resolution is inherently linked to the thermodynamic fluctuations, caused by random energy exchanges between the absorber and the heat sink, mediated typically by phonons.
+In a system where the absorber has a heat capacity $C_\tth$ and operates in equilibrium with a bath at a temperature $T_B$ provided by external refrigeration, the full-width half-maximum (FWHM) energy resolution corresponding to these thermal fluctuations is given by $\Delta E_\mathrm{intrinsic}=2.355\sqrt{k_BT_B^2C_\tth}$ \cite{landau1980,chui1992,enss2005}, sometimes called the thermodynamic limit \cite{nahum1995, Ullom2015}.
+However, this is not a hard limit, and a calorimeter can also achieve a better resolution\cite{Moseley1984,enss2005}, depending on the details of other broadband noise sources and the sensitivity of the thermometer.
+The theoretical FWHM energy resolution $\Delta E$ of a cryogenic microcalorimeter is still proportional to $\Delta E_\mathrm{intrinsic}$, and can therefore be expressed as $\Delta E=\xi \Delta E_\mathrm{intrinsic}$, where the normalized, dimensionless resolution factor $\xi$ reflects the details on the sensitivity and noise characteristics of the detector, and can have values $\xi < 1$ \cite{Moseley1984,enss2005}.

-Among X-ray detectors, the transition-edge sensor (TES) has emerged as one of the most sensitive microcalorimeter technologies available today\cite{ullom2005,Ullom2015}.
-TES uses electro-thermal feedback to improve energy resolution, achieving a factor of $\xi=2.4/\sqrt{\alpha_\mathrm{TES}}$\cite{enss2005,irwin1995}, where $\alpha_\mathrm{TES}$, a measure of sensitivity, can exceed 100.
-Such sensitivity, many orders of magnitude better than that of conventional solid-state detectors, sets a new benchmark in X-ray detection.
-However, TES technology is not without its challenges.
-Optimizing the resolution often requires fabricating TES devices on fragile membranes to control phonon flow between the sensor and thermal bath, which complicates fabrication and reduces mechanical stability as well as significantly increases the thermal recovery time.
-Additionally, TES detectors require sophisticated external refrigeration, often cooling to below 100 mK, to achieve optimal resolution and offset the additional Joule heating from electro-thermal feedback, which can be significant in large arrays.